SooryaGeorge7/Dublin-Eats/README.md

 <details><summary>Restaurants page mobile</summary>

-For mobile- User is shown 1 restaurant displayed as a card in a row.As you can see a go up button is available to user to allow user to go up the page if they wanted to at any point.
+For mobile- User is shown 1 restaurant displayed as a card in a row.As you can see, a go up button is available to user to allow user to go up the page if they wanted to at any point.

 ![Restaurants page mobile](/documentation/features/restaurants-page/restaurantspage-mobile.gif)